 A collective designation for the regional rulers is zhuhou 諸侯 "all the marquesses" which shows that the term hou could also be used generally, and not specifically for the rank of "marquis".

 During the Warring States period the system of the five ranks was deeply changed.
 Fifteenth-generation rulers did not any more see themselves as servants or "officials" of the kings of Zhou but started calling themselves king and used the old system of nobility for internal purposes.
-It was common to grant deserved persons he title of jun "lord".
-In the state of Qin 秦, that had always stood somewhat outside the traditional system of the Zhou and was only accepted as a regional ruler in 770, a complicated system of 20 ranks of nobility was introduced.
+It was common to grant deserved persons the title of jun "lord".
+In the state of Qin 秦, that had always stood somewhat outside the traditional system of the Zhou and was only accepted as a regional ruler in 770, a complicated system of 20 ranks of honour was introduced.
 The holder of each rank was allowed "to be fed" by a fixed number of households (shiyi 食邑).

 The abolishment of feudal titles was not completely executed during the Qin period 秦 (221-206 BCE), and the Han dynasty 漢 (206 BCE-220 CE) therefore developmed a new system.
 In the beginning, the founder of the Han dynasty ennobled deserved followers with the title of "king" (wang 王), while the title of emperor (huangdi 皇帝) was reserved for himself.
 When some of the kings rebelled, they were replaced by relatives to the imperial house.
 From then on, non-relatives could only be ennobled as hou "marquis".
 Relatives ennobled as wang were in most cases sons and brothers of emperors, and therefore, wang is from the Former Han period 前漢 (206 BCE-8 CE) on commonly translated as "prince".
 A common designation for the princes was zhuhou wang 諸侯王, a term to be translated as "the feudal princes", and not (!) as "marquesses and kings".
-The non-relative kings of the first decade of the Former Han period are called yixing zhuhou wang 異姓諸侯王 "feudal princes not relative to the imperial house", or "kings not relative to the imperial house" ("kings", just because they were not relatives).
+The non-relative kings of the first decade of the Former Han period are termed yixing zhuhou wang 異姓諸侯王 "feudal princes not relative to the imperial house", or "kings not relative to the imperial house" ("kings", just because they were not relatives).

 The marquesses, either relatives or non-relatives, were commonly called liehou 列侯.
-Each wang "prince" and hou "marquis" had a lifelong right on this title, he disposed of a territory from which he could live, and had the right to pass down the land and the title to his heir.
+Each wang "prince" and hou "marquis" had a lifelong right on this title, he disposed of a territory he could live of, and had the right to pass down the land and the title to his heir.
 Inheritability (shixi 世襲) is the most important feature allowing this system to be called "feudal".
 For the sake of the security of the imperial line, the territories of the princedoms were several times cut down in size in order to minimize the economical base of the princes of the second and third generations.
 Such a process even led to a large-scale rebellion in the mid-Former Han period, the rebellion of the seven princes.

 Princesses were given so-called "bath towns" (tangmu shiyi 湯沐食邑).